AntonC9018/Hopper_University_Paper/paper.md

 ## 3.2.
 System design overview

 I'm more or less concerned with just the engine, that is, how the logic is going to work, how items, actions, enemy AI are implemented and the tools for e.g. code generation.
-I'm also interested in allowing the extension existing content via mods.
+I'm also interested in allowing the extension of existing content via mods.

 ### 3.2.1.
 How NOT to write code

 One of the most important topics of game development is how to neatly show what is happening in the game on the screen, with animations, particles and the right sprites being shown.

-One way of doing this is to refer to the code that controls the *View*, that is, what you see on the screen, directly in the game logic code.
+One way of doing this is to refer to the code that controls the *View*, that is, what you see on the screen, directly in the game logic code (the *Model*).
 For example, something like this (pseudocode for understanding, not actual code from the game):

 ```C#
 void Move(IntVector2 direction)